shader-slang/slang-playground/README.md

 You can then run `npx tsc` and host the webserver from the main directory.
 You will either need to run `npx tsc` whenever you make a code change, or you can run `npx tsc --watch` to continuously compile.

 Now load or reload `localhost:8000` in your browser to see the results.

+When updating CSS or some transitively included files, the browser may use the out of date file stored in the cache.
+To prevent this, you can hold Shift key and click Refresh to force the browser to reload all files.